Jaden1967/SOEN691-BigData/README.md

 ![](images/1.png)

-Appid and name is removed from features since they have minimum value for training model Release_date is transformed to the number of days the game had been released until the dataset was collected(May 2019).
+Appid and name is removed from features since they have minimum value for training model.

+Release_date is transformed to the number of days the game had been released until the dataset was collected(May 2019).
 Since the exact date when dataset was collected is unknown, we assumed it is on May 15th.

 Value for english column is either 1 or 0, standing for english supported or not.

 Developer has more than 70,000 distinct values, if we apply one-hot encoding and map each of the value to an additional feature the feature space will end up having very high dimension.
-The solution is to transform this feature to the number of products for each developer, representing the scale of the game company
+The solution is to transform this feature to the number of products for each developer, representing the scale of the game company.

-Publisher is removed from the feature since it is overlapping developer Platforms is applied one-hot encoding(details for this technology are explained later in this report) and mapped to three additional features(mac, windows and linux)
+Publisher is removed from the feature since it is overlapping developer.

+Platforms is applied one-hot encoding(details for this technology are explained later in this report) and mapped to three additional features(mac, windows and linux).

-Categories and genres overlap steamspy_tags, they are removed from features Steamspy_tags is applied customized one-hot encoding.
+Categories and genres overlap steamspy_tags, they are removed from features.

+Steamspy_tags is applied customized one-hot encoding.
 Each game can have multiple tags, in built one-hot encoding library in spark does not support a categorical feature to have multiple values where our customized one does so.

 Positive_ratings and Negative_ratings are used to generate positive_rating_ratio, which is our label.

-The following is a snapshot of schema of selected features after transformation
+The following is a snapshot of schema of selected features after transformation:

 ![](images/2.png)